PIX Flix Spotlight On The Staff: It’s A Wonderful Life

 It’s A Wonderful Life is one of John Cramer’s very favorite films and both he and I hope to see you here at the PIX on Monday, December 18th, at 6:30 pm.

 Posted on December 14, 2017, in PIX Flix and tagged 2017-2018, 61st season, Donna Reed, George Bailey, It's A Wonderful Life, Jimmy Stewart, John Cramer, Katie Danner, PIX Flix Film Series, PIX Flix Spotlight On The Staff, relationship, tradition, values, Zuzu Bailey.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on PIX Flix Spotlight On The Staff: It’s A Wonderful Life.